 Variations and Extensions.
-Not only can instructors create games or use those that they find online, learners may be asked to design a set of alternative questions or issues or perhaps an extension of the game.
-They could also be asked to design their own course challenge activity or game for other students to take.
+Not only can instructors create games or use those that they find online, but they can ask learners to design a set of alternative questions or issues, or perhaps an extension of the game.
+Students could also be asked to design their own course challenge activity or game for others to take.
 The person or team building the best game design could be awarded bonus points or an option to drop a course assignment.